lukaszraczylo/kportal/README.md

 - **`data-transfer`**: More reliable - attempts to read data to verify tunnel is functional

 **Stale Detection:**
-- **Max Connection Age**: Kubernetes API typically has 30-minute timeout. kportal reconnects at 25 minutes by default to avoid hitting this limit
+- **Max Connection Age**: Kubernetes API typically has 30-minute timeout. kportal reconnects at 25 minutes by default to avoid hitting this limit. **Important**: Age-based reconnection only occurs when the connection is ALSO idle - active transfers (like database dumps) are never interrupted.
 - **Max Idle Time**: Detects connections with no data transfer, common when intermediate firewalls drop idle TCP connections

 **Use Case Example - Database Dumps:**